bretlowery/flan/README.md

 1. Integrations: various AWS services, Google Cloud Pub/Sub, Redis Pub/Sub, Apache Flume, Apache Pulsar, Apache Nifi...
 If you want an integration, ask, or submit a PR.

-2. Could always use tuning/refactoring.
-Ongoing effort.
-Warning: I tend to refactor every couple of releases.

 Possibly:

-1. Ability to specify the generation of specific CIDRs, ASNUM blocks, IP ranges, etc.;
+1. Ability to specify the generation of specific CIDRs, ASNUM blocks, IP ranges, etc. There are certain use cases for this;

-2. Ability to inject custom data into the user-agent field for downstream flagging/detection;
+2. Ability to inject custom data into the user-agent field, or alter the user agents in specific ways (map a user agent to another user agent) for downstream flagging/detection;

-3. Support additional (and, for some use cases, better) ways to obfuscate IPs that make sense and are relatively fast;

-4. Support other time distributions for specific use cases.
+3. Support other time distributions for specific use cases.
 Examples: heavy-tailed Poisson to model unlikely events/DDoS, discrete/degenerate distributions to emulate API/RESTful activity, etc. For considerations, see:
 <br/>https://en.wikipedia.org/wiki/Web_traffic
 <br/>https://www.nngroup.com/articles/traffic-log-patterns
 <br/>https://en.wikipedia.org/wiki/Traffic_generation_model